Free-Geek/tmpsites/readme.md

 Edit the file and change the settings:

-`root_hostname`:

-Let's say one of the sites generated is `site1.example.com`.
+`root_hostname`: Let's say one of the sites generated is `site1.example.com`.
 The root hostname for that would be `example.com`.
 Of course, you will need to have `example.com` registered.

-`ssh_remote`:

-This is the server's admin username and server's default hostname, joined with a '@'.
+`ssh_remote`: This is the server's admin username and server's default hostname, joined with a '@'.
 This is used as part of an SSH command or Rsync.

-`num_accounts`:

-This is the number of sites to create.
+`num_accounts`: This is the number of web accounts to create.

-`accounts_ttl`:

-Amount of time the website accounts have to live.
+`accounts_ttl`: Amount of time the website accounts have to live.
 The format of this setting is exactly the format used in the `date` command to calculate date arithmetic.

 ### Create the private_key file